loggly/puppet-modules/buildserver/README.md

 ## Apt repo details

-I use a combination of reprepro and apt-ftparchive to manage our apt repo.
+I use a combination of apt-ftparchive + custom scripts to manage our apt repo.

-reprepro is used to publish packages to the right place. apt-ftparchive is used to generate the metadata of which packages exist and computes their checksums.
+I used to use reprepro, but that tool is a pile of shit.
+It is completely infected with debian policies - stuff that gets in my way and enforces opinions about things in the code.
+Do not want.

+Publishing packages is done with 'publish.sh' and genrepo.sh manages apt-ftparchive and gpg invocations.